Building anything from scratch is a worthwhile challenge.

 Your audience comprises social media followers, email subscribers, podcast listeners, phone numbers, blog readers, and interested shoppers—basically, anyone familiar with your brand that’s primed and ready to convert when your product launches.

 Let’s start with building brand awareness.
-8 Foolproof Strategies to Increase Brand Awareness in 2022 walks you through plenty of budget-friendly ways to make your brand recognizable.
+8 Foolproof Strategies to Increase Brand Awareness walks you through plenty of budget-friendly ways to make your brand recognizable.
 Here are a few highlights:

 - Tell a Story: People don’t remember products—they remember stories.
 Make your brand larger than life by making it about more than just money, products, and features.